Blue-headed hummingbird: Feeding

-The blue-headed hummingbird forages for nectar from a variety of flowering plants and trees; it feeds at all levels of the forest.
+Typical of all hummingbirds, the blue-headed hummingbird forages for nectar from a variety of flowering plants and trees.
+It feeds up to six meters above the ground.
 In addition to nectar it feeds on arthropods captured by hawking from a perch, especially over streams, and also gleans them from leaves.

 Breeding

-The blue-headed hummingbird's breeding season spans from March to May.
-It builds a cup nest of soft plant fibers like those of the silk-cotton (kapok) tree Ceiba pentandra and usually decorates its outside with dead leaves.
-It is placed on horizontal twigs or fern fronds between 1 and 4 m above the ground.
+The blue-headed hummingbird breeds from February to May.
+Its nest is a cup 58 mm tall and 47 mm in diameter, made of assorted plant material, often lined with kapok tree fluff, and usually attached to a nearby twig with cobwebs.
+It is placed on horizontal twigs or tree fern fronds between 1–4 meters above the ground.
+Its eggs are small at 13.5 by 8.6 mm in size, and they are white in color.
 The female incubates the clutch of two eggs for 16 to 18 days; fledging occurs 20 to 23 days after hatch.

 Vocalization

-The blue-headed hummingbird's calls include "shrill, metallic notes, rapidly descending in pitch, and a metallic 'click-click-click'."
+The blue-headed hummingbird's calls are similar to those of other small hummingbirds, and include "shrill, metallic notes, rapidly descending in pitch, and a metallic 'click-click-click'."